vlaaad/remote-repl/README.md

 ## Reconnecting

-It might be useful to automatically reconnect to the remote REPL if it died.
+It might be useful to automatically reconnect to the remote REPL.
 For example, you might want to restart your REPL server during development to update dependencies.
-You can use `:reconnect true` option to keep the REPL client reconnecting, that way it will automatically restore the connection when remote REPL is back up.
+You can use `:reconnect true` option to keep the REPL client reconnecting, that way it will keep connecting to the remote REPL while the JVM is alive.

 Example: